Monday, June 8, 2026

 QUESTS

-The Guild's branches prefers to handle issues internally, but occasionally something crops up that requires contracting a freelancer.
+The Guild's branches prefers to handle issues internally, but occasionally something will crop up that requires contracting a freelance adventuring party.

 • The Haymakers want a printing press, eager to wage a propaganda war against their rivals.
 The Wise Guys only wildshape because they love fucking wild animals.
 The Feathermen want to ban you swatting midges and horseflies because they're holy winged creatures.
 They lack the technical expertise to do it themselves or source sufficient ink.